DistributedCollective/SIPS/SIP-35.md

 ## Tokenomics

-You can find the detailed version of this Tokenomics [here](https://docs.google.com/spreadsheets/d/1N3XcUFnAWSCPzUIeImZREAifrn30Vo2xN3XHu70ToxY/).
+You can find the detailed version of this tokenomics [here](https://docs.google.com/spreadsheets/d/1N3XcUFnAWSCPzUIeImZREAifrn30Vo2xN3XHu70ToxY/).

 All the tokens have their vesting/locked schedule with unlocking & receiver party details.

 ## Token Sale

 Token Sale will happen in different rounds, with varying amounts of tokens, investment limits.
-For Ex: There will be a safe listing process for Sovryn Stakers, which is yet to be defined.
+For Ex: There will be a vote weight based process for SOV Stakers, which is yet to be defined.

 ### Early Funders